martanne/vis/README.md

        show/hide special white space replacement symbols

+     cursorline (yes|no)

+       highlight the line on which the cursor currently resides

+     theme      name

+       use the given theme / color scheme for syntax highlighting

   Each command can be prefixed with a range made up of a start and an end position as in start,end.
 Valid position specifiers are: